80 Personal Finance Tips That Help Build Wealth

 12. Take a minute every day to check in with your finances

 60 seconds is all it takes to do a quick check of your financial transactions.
-This daily ritual will help you spot any issues immediately, keep you on track with your budget goals as well as your spending for the rest of the day.
+This daily ritual will not only help you spot any issues immediately but keep you on track with your spending for the rest of the day.

 13. If you don’t know the 50/30/20 rule – learn it

-If you don’t know the 50/30/20 rule by now, you should familiarize yourself with it.
-50% towards needs (groceries, utilities, etc.), 30% towards wants, and 20% towards savings (emergency fund and retirement account) and repayment of debts.
+If you don’t know the 50/30/20 rule by now, you should familiarize yourself with this budgeting model.
+The breakdown of this budget looks like this: 50% towards needs (groceries, utilities, etc.), 30% towards wants, and 20% towards savings (emergency fund and retirement account) and repayment of debts.

 14. Use the 10-second rule